The Department of Social Work

 - Go to the University of Vermont’s Graduate College page online .

-- To apply online, click on “Apply Online” and follow instructions
+- To apply online, follow this link:

-recommendation (along with the recommendation forms), official transcripts, and any other supporting
+recommendation.
+Official transcripts, and any other supporting

 Graduate Admissions Office